 Each week was a mess of deciding how much of this check to cash out and put in an envelope.
 Or should it be next week's?
 Or does it matter?

-Since my husband's paycheck could often vary, (like bad weather shutting down work for a day or so) we had to worry a lot about how to break down the checks to make sure the money was there to cover a short week.
+Since my husband's paycheck could often vary, (like bad weather shutting down work for a day or so) we had to worry a lot about how to break down the checks to make sure the money was there to cover a short week that might occur.

 If your income is erratic, the cash only system can be frantic.
 Its a lot of work, and it takes all the geeky fun out of personal finance.